All Episodes

 It's kind of hard to launch a shuttle in secret, so that never made much sense.

-For this particular mission, It really is beginning to look more and more, and I know that I'm speculating here, but it's looking more and more from the paperwork, that what we had was a military mission masquerading under the guise of a civilian, purely scientific research project.
+With this particular mission, it really is beginning to look more and more, and I know that I'm speculating here, but it's looking more and more from the paperwork that what we had was a military mission masquerading under the guise of a civilian, purely scientific research project.

-Um, Dr. Baggett, uh, isn't that kind of what you think HAARP is?
+Dr. Begett, isn't that kind of what you think HAARP is?

 It's the same word game.

-It's the same, uh, way they've, uh, characterized this program.
+It's the same way they've characterized this program.

-And what has come out on this teller is certainly getting a lot more interesting as the days wear on.
+And what has come out on this peter is certainly getting more and more interesting as the days wear on.

-Well, I want to give proper credit to Mr. Palma, who, when I sent him some of the NASA paperwork and he started doing the calculations, he realized that, you know, if you want to generate power with a 13-mile-long piece of wire, this is a very inefficient way to do it.
+Well, I want to give proper credit to Deuce to Palmer, who, when I sent him some of the NASA paperwork and he started doing the calculations, he realized that, you know, if you want to generate power with a 13-mile-long piece of wire, this is a very inefficient way to do it.

 But that it would make one dang good low-frequency antenna.

-And the more I looked into the HAARP literature, and what Bruce had come up with in terms of his speculation, the more I realized that This thing really seems to have a double duty.
+And the more I looked into the HARP literature and what Bruce had come up with in terms of his speculations, the more I realized that this thing really seemed to have a double duty.

 And in fact, the power generation aspect almost was window dressing, PR.

-And I will give you an example of how kind of skilly the so-called power generation excuse that has been presented to us seems to be.
+And I will give you an example of how kind of silly the so-called power generation excuse that has been presented to us seems to be.

 You know, we sent probes to Jupiter and Saturn where the instrumentation weighed 10 pounds, 15 pounds, 5 pounds.